Drug and Alcohol Rehab Centers in Georgia, GA

 Before admission, navigators provide patients with a detailed list of important items to bring, as well as a list of items that are prohibited from facility grounds, depending on which facility you or your loved one attends.13 Packing list should be in accordance with the particular rehabilitation center’s policy.
 Each facility’s specific policy on electronics can be a little different, so if it’s important to the patient, they should ask the staff for details before choosing a facility.14

-Where to Find the Best Alcohol and Drug Rehab Treatment Centers in Georgia?
+Where to Find the Best Alcohol and Drug Rehab Centers in Georgia?

-According to the 2019 N-SSATS report, there are 358 substance abuse treatment centers in GA, of which:5
+According to the 2019 N-SSATS report, there are 358 substance abuse rehab centers in GA, of which:5

 - 93 or 26.0% are private non-profit.